svarcinator/telatko/README.md

 # telatko

-Tool to simplify acceptance conditons of TELA automata.
+Tool to simplify acceptance conditons of TELA.

-Running TELAtko tool: python3 ./main.py -F myautomaton.hoa -O output
+Running TELAtko tool: ./telatko.py -F myautomaton.hoa
 The overview of the options:
 Switch -F -- path to input automaton.
 Switch -O -- path to output file.
-Switch -L --mode has options 1, 2, 3, 4.
-It sets level of simplification.
-If ommited, default level is 1.
+Switch -L -- sets level of simplification [1, 2, 3].
-Switch -T --timeout = number of seconds, that QBF solver solves the formula.
+Switch -T -- timeout = number of seconds, that QBF solver solves the formula.
 If ommited, default timeout is 50 seconds.
+Switch -C -- minimizes number of clauses.
+Switch -I -- switches on the incremental solving.
+Switch -G -- switches on gradual solving.
+Switch -S -- switches on the SCC optimization.
+Switch -O -- output_file.hoa

+Default:
+gradual, level 3